 To put your new cooking skills to the test, why not host your first dinner party as husband and wife?
 "Welcoming your friends and family into your joint home adds a new dimension to your relationship and is a lovely symbol of your union," Samuels says.

 Now that you've tried a new thing or two, time to find a joint passion project.
 Devoting some of your free time to a nonprofit in need not only feels good but it can have a lasting impact on your community.
 Figure out what causes you care about as a couple—be it animals or ending homelessness—and work as a team to help a local organization realize its goals or raise funds.

 "The first year of marriage can often be challenging enough without adding more challenges to it!" says Stacey Agin Murray, a professional organizer and author of The Organized Bride's Thank-You Note Handbook.
 But one hurdle you should try leaping over together is penning those countless thank-you cards.
 "Create a feeling of collaborative gratitude that allows a 50/50 split of post-wedding thank-you note writing responsibilities," Murray says.

 For some, this might meant the bride writes notes to her friends and family while the groom tackles his as they work side-by-side.
 Or, one person may have beautiful handwriting while the other has a way with words.

 Find Fun Routines

 With the big event now in the past, you can find new ways to have mini-celebrations throughout the month.
-Perhaps your Fridays nights become a date night ritual, something to keep you going throughout the work week.
+Perhaps your Friday nights become date nights, serving as something to keep you going throughout the workweek.
 The simple anticipation of knowing you can get dolled up (or put on your best sweats) and head to your favorite restaurant (or order takeout) may sound small, but it keeps you close, and provides built-in together time that might otherwise be hard to find.